ColoredCow/portal/docs/installation.md

     18. Go to phpmyadmin, open users table and change the nicknames of users as team member names in effortsheet.

-16. Testing:
+16. _(Optional)_ Steps to Verify the syncing of effortsheet on local:

-    -> To test if the Effort Sheet and the Portal application has synced, Go to CRM->Projects->select a project, click on edit and add a team member(Ex: Admin), designation of your choice in the drop down lists and give a random number in the Expected Efforts In Hours.
-Click on save
+    1. Go to CRM -> Projects -> select a project, click on edit, and add a team member (e.g., Admin).
+Choose a designation from the drop-down lists and input a random number in the Expected Efforts In Hours field.
+Click on save.

-    -> Now go to the Effort Sheet and choose a name(Ex: PK).
-Open Phpmyadmin and go to users table.
-Find the team member you added as team member(Ex; Admin) and give him the nick name of the person you chose from the Effort Sheet(Ex: PK)
+    2. Next, navigate to the Effort Sheet and choose a name (e.g., Mike).
+Open PhpMyAdmin and go to the users table.
+Locate the team member you added (e.g., Admin) and assign them the nickname of the person you chose from the Effort Sheet (e.g., Mike).

-    -> Go to employees table, add/edit rows with exact id and name from the users table(Don't use nick name).
-Save them
+    3. Go to employees table, add/edit rows with the exact ID and name from the users table (do not use nicknames).
+Save the changes.

-    -> Now again go to portal site and select your project, click on the Sync button.
-Now you should see the Team member added in the Team Members table.
+    4. Return to the portal site, select your project, and click on the Sync button.
+You should now see the team member added in the Team Members table.

     <img width="1440" alt="Screenshot (3135)" src="https://github.com/rahul420206/test/blob/main/Screenshot%20(3135).png">